-Imagine for a second you knew nothing about watches (I know, but just imagine).
-Even if you couldn’t tell an Audemars Piguet from a cuckoo clock, I’m willing to bet there would still be one watch you could confidently identify as a Rolex at first glance.
-You might not know the model name, but the Submariner is easily one of the most iconic Rolex watches ever produced, and its timeless design has (in some way) influenced virtually every other dive watch ever created.
+Imagine for a second that you know nothing about watches (I know, but just imagine).
+Even if you couldn’t tell a Patek Philippe from a cuckoo clock, I’m willing to bet there would still be one watch you could confidently identify as a Rolex at first glance.
+You may not know the model name, but the Submariner is easily one of the most iconic Rolex watches ever produced, and its timeless design has (in some way) influenced virtually every other dive watch ever created.

-Since its launch in 1954, the Rolex Submariner one of the most recognizable watches in the world.
+Since its launch in 1954, the Rolex Submariner has been one of the most recognizable watches in the world.
 Its journey, which spans more than six decades, has taken it from being the last word in essential equipment for professional divers to the ultimate symbol of robust refinement and understated luxury.

-So, how has the ubiquitous Submariner earned its place as one of the most important designs in the history of watchmaking?
+So, how has the ubiquitous Submariner earned its place as one of the most important and iconic Rolex designs in the history of watchmaking?

 Form Follows Function

-Of course, it had to be.
-When it was first dreamt up, it was conceived as the definitive diver’s watch.
-Rolex’s then director, Rene-Paul Jeanneret, was a keen amateur diver and he enlisted the help of legendary underwater pioneer Jacques Cousteau to test his new ‘tool watch’—and the great adventurer wore an early prototype extensively in his Oscar award-winning movie The Silent World, forever cementing the watch’s position in the world of underwater exploration.
+When it was first dreamt up, the Rolex Submariner was conceived as the definitive diver’s watch.
+Rolex’s director at the time, Rene-Paul Jeanneret, was a keen amateur diver and he enlisted the help of legendary underwater pioneer Jacques Cousteau to test his new ‘tool watch.’
+The great aquatic adventurer wore an early Submariner referenece throughout his Oscar award-winning movie The Silent World, forever cementing the watch’s position in the world of underwater exploration.

 Today, the Submariner is even hardier than it was when it was first created.
-The water resistance rating has increased to 300m, and the in-house movement comes with Rolex’s blue Parachrom hairspring, which enables this iconic Rolex dive watch to be more resistant to shocks and temperature fluctuations.
+The water resistance rating has increased to 300m, and the in-house movement now comes with Rolex’s blue Parachrom hairspring, which enables this iconic Rolex dive watch to be more resistant to shocks and temperature fluctuations.

-Modern Submariners are made from 904L steel, while the majority of other brands use 316L steel.
-Incredibly strong and resistant to corrosion, 904L steel is usually only found in the aerospace and chemical engineering sectors.
+Modern Submariner watches are made from 904L stainless steel, while the majority of other brands use 316L steel.
+Incredibly strong and resistant to corrosion, 904L steel is typically only used by the aerospace and chemical engineering sectors.

 Pioneering and Innovative

 Another trait that is shared by almost all classic designs is a certain degree of innovation.
-While the outward design of the watch has changed relatively little over its 60 years, the Submariner has added a few groundbreaking advancements during its lifespan.
+While the outward design of the Submariner has changed relatively little over its 60+ year history, Rolex’s classic dive watch has added a few groundbreaking advancements during its lifespan.

-The 31-jewel caliber 3135 was fitted in 1988, and is still fitted to the modern Submariner watches that Rolex sells today.
-A highly accurate and, more importantly, highly durable movement, it was the perfect accompaniment to the ultra tough sports watch.
+The 31-jewel caliber 3135 movement was fitted in 1988, and is still fitted to the modern Submariner watches that Rolex sells today.
+A highly accurate – and more importantly, highly durable movement, the cal.
+3135 is the perfect accompaniment to the ultra tough and iconic Rolex Submariner dive watch.

 The versatility carries over into the cost too.
 There’s a huge range of prices for Submariners.
 While a new no-date Sub (ref.
 114060) will set you back $7,500 – assuming that you are even able to find one, as there are extremely long waitlists at most retailers – a rare vintage model can cause even the most well-heeled watch enthusiast’s eyes to water.

 Speaking of Vintage…

-Perhaps not surprisingly, the Submariner has become highly collectible for true aficionados, and this iconic Rolex dive watch enjoys one of the best resale value on the market.
+Perhaps not surprisingly, the Submariner has become highly collectible for true aficionados, and this iconic Rolex dive watch enjoys one of the best resale values on the secondary market.

 Of course, you don’t have to have pockets quite that deep to be able to make a wise investment in a Rolex Submariner.
-The timeless design and the quality and durability of the design and the manufacturing means they really are watches you can pass down to successive generations.
+The timeless design and the quality and durability of the manufacturing process means that they really are watches you can pass down to successive generations.

 The Great and the Good

-James Bond and Rolex had a great partnership prior to Omega becoming the new timepiece provider.
-(Credit: imdb.com)
+James Bond and Rolex had a great partnership prior to Omega becoming the new official timepiece provider.
+(Image: IMDb)

-Before Daniel Craig’s 007 made the switch to Omega (after Roger Moore’s err…Casio years of the 70s) the Rolex Submariner made an appearance in eleven Bond films.
-It was also the superspy’s watch of choice in Fleming’s original novels, being used as a knuckle-duster on more than one occasion when he really didn’t want an adversary standing up again in a hurry.
-(MI6 had to foot the repair bill each time).
+Before Omega became the official timepiece supplier to the 007 movie franchise, the Rolex Submariner made an appearance in eleven Bond films.
+It was also the super-spy’s watch of choice in Fleming’s original novels, being used as a knuckle-duster on more than one occasion when he really didn’t want an adversary standing up again in a hurry (MI6 had to foot the repair bill each time).

-The same magic worked by the Bond franchise on Aston Martin also did more for Rolex than any slick advertising campaign could ever have achieved.
-In the 1960s it just wasn’t possible to be cooler than Sean Connery, and Sean Connery wore a Submariner.
+The same magic worked by the Bond franchise did more for Rolex (and Aston Martin) than any slick advertising campaign could ever have achieved.
+In the 1960,s it just wasn’t possible to be cooler than Sean Connery, and Sean Connery wore a Submariner.

 One More Bonus Reason

-While Rolex holds the dubious distinction of being the most counterfeited watch brand on earth, with the Submariner making up the majority of the fakes that flood the market from China and elsewhere.
+Rolex holds the dubious distinction of being the most counterfeited watch brand on earth, and the Submariner makes up the majority of the fakes that flood the market from China and elsewhere.
 However, while the number of imitations is immense, the sincerest form of flattery comes from other genuine watchmakers.

 Everyone from Breitling to Bremont has their own version – or at least produces a watch that was in some way inspired by the iconic Rolex Submariner.
-Proof, if it was needed, that the decades-old design represents exactly what a watch should be.
+Proof, if it was ever needed, that the decades-old design represents exactly what a dive watch should be.

 And is there a better definition of ‘iconic’ than that?